This article sets out some key basic information for running a DayZ server on AMP.

 .bikey files from the

-.bikey files of other mods (eg client-only mods) that you wish to allow.
+.bikey files of other mods (ie client-only mods) that you wish to allow.

 By default the DayZ server is bound to the application IP binding set for the instance.
 This is normally 0.0.0.0 (all interfaces) unless it has been changed under New Instance Defaults.

 If you have multiple IPs on your host, you may wish to bind the server to one of them.
-You can change the
+You can do this by changing the “Server IP Address” under the Security and Privacy menu.

 The IP binding set in this way must be one that AMP itself can reach.
-Otherwise AMP will not be able to connect to the server’s RCON, and therefore logging output to the console, and input from the console, will not be enabled.
+Otherwise AMP will not be able to connect to the server’s RCON, and therefore won’t detect when the server is started.
+As well, logging output to the console, and input from the console, will not be enabled.
 This can particularly be an issue if the server is bound to a public IP (such as on a VPS).
 Generally it is better to keep the binding as 0.0.0.0.